Dianakariuki/JSWeatherapplication/README.md

 ## Use another <div> that contains the search bar, app title, and current location button.
 ## Use <div> tag for notification whenever API fails to fetch the weather conditions.
 ## Use <div> tag for sub box that contains the weather fetched by API.
-## Successive divs for weather icons, temperature, description, and location, respectively.
+## Successive divs for weather icons, temperat
-## Add the Simplilearn logo to the web application.